 A young child who has demonstrated a physical or education-related disability may be assigned to a special education program.
 These programs are coordinated and taught by special education teachers.
 These teachers develop an individual education plan (IEP) for each student.
 Each IEP addresses the student's unique set of challenges with the goal of fostering educational, social or physical development and with the ultimate objective of placing the student into a mainstream class, if possible.
 Special education teachers also often help coordinate the efforts of other professionals, such as physical therapists, psychologists and social workers, who are involved in the student's education.
 Special education teachers meet with parents and school administrators to review student progress.

-Generally, special education teachers become qualified by completing a bachelor's or master's degree in special education, depending on their state's requirements.
+Generally, completing a bachelor's or master's degree in special education qualifies special education teachers for a job, depending on their state's requirements.
 A state teaching license is also required.
 Some states offer general education licenses, while others offer licenses for specific types of disorders.

 Beyond these basic requirements, additional education and training are required in the teacher's chosen field of specialization, including autism, emotional disorders and speech language disorders.
 This specialization is often completed as the fifth year of a bachelor's degree program or may be completed while pursuing a graduate degree in special education.
 Student teaching under the supervision of a certified special education teacher is also required.
 Those who have completed a master's degree in special education may pursue Professional Board Certification in Special Education with the American Academy of Special Education Professionals (www.aasep.org).

-The U.S. Bureau of Labor Statistics (BLS) reports that, from 2012-2022, employment is expected to grow by 12% for all teachers of kindergarten and elementary school students, by 17% for preschool teachers and by 6% for special education teachers (www.bls.gov).
-As of May 2013, the BLS stated that the median annual salary was $53,590 for elementary school teachers, $50,230 for kindergarten teachers, $27,570 for preschool teachers, $52,070 for special education teachers in preschools, and $53,910 for special education teachers in kindergarten and elementary schools.
+The U.S. Bureau of Labor Statistics (BLS) reports that, from 2012-2022, employment is expected to grow by 12% for all teachers of kindergarten and elementary school students, 17% for preschool teachers and 6% for special education teachers (www.bls.gov).
+As of May 2014, the BLS stated that the median annual salary was $54,120 for elementary school teachers, $50,600 for kindergarten teachers, $28,120 for preschool teachers, $54,000 for special education teachers in preschools, and $54,570 for special education teachers in kindergarten and elementary schools.